 The Conflict of Interest Policy is reviewed annually by Elkstone Private Board.

-At elkstone we believe a responsible approach to environmental, social and governance (esg) issues has a positive impact on investment strategy and long-term sustainable growth.
+At Elkstone we believe a responsible approach to environmental, social and governance (ESG) issues is a core value for our stakeholders, in particular for our Team and our clients.

 As a company, we consider ESG investment critical to allow us to construct portfolios that satisfy our clients’ principles as well as their financial needs.
 Elkstone is committed to consider and factor in sustainability risk into our advisory and portfolio management investment services while meeting our client’s needs.
 We consider the impact on health, safety, society and the environment in our investment selection.
 The Firm’s ethos on wealth preservation and clients’ desires to generate sustainable long-term returns requires the investment process to have regard to and manage where possible adverse impacts on sustainability factors which may impact client portfolios or advise we provide.
 It is our view that over time, this ESG strategy can generate long-term competitive financial returns as well as having a positive impact on society.